KodoPengin/GameIndustry-hosts-Template/README.md

 Source: <a href="https://gameindustry.eu/de/blog/hosts-datei-bearbeiten-windows-linux-android/">How to edit the hosts file</a><br>

 ## Easy to use Setup file:
-An easy-to-use host file setup has been created.
+An easy-to-use hosts file setup has been created.
 Start your setup, choose one of 5 templates, and install.<br>
 Source: <a href="https://www.gameindustry.eu/downloads/">GameIndustry Downloads</a><br>

 Supports German, English, and Japanese languages.